donders-research-data-management/rdm-wiki/rdm-wiki/en/protocols/researcher.md

 The DAC annotation should be provided in a format that is easily accessible to present and future colleagues, for example, .docx, .txt, .pdf, .xlsx.
 The annotation should be written such that someone with domain specific skills can reuse the data.
 It is required to specify details that vary between studies, such as the mapping of trigger codes on experimental parameters.
 It is not required to explain details that can be considered commonly shared knowledge.

-For findability, the researcher should use the folder name _Annotation_ for organizing the DAC annotation.
+For findability, the researcher should use the folder name "Annotation" for organizing the DAC annotation.

 TBD: Prescribe a folder name for the DAC annotation?